AtsushiSakai/pysync/README.md

 # pysync
-A rsync like tool by python
+A rsync like tool by pure python

+# How to use

+# Requirements

+Python 3.8

+# LICENSE

+MIT